-Exercises to Improve Your Gold Swing
+Exercises to Improve Your Golf Swing

 The following exercises from St. Louis, Brentwood an Clayton, MO personal trainers will help improve mobility in the joints of the hips, back and shoulders, which will not only help you improve your golf swing, but also reduce your likelihood of developing a low-back injury.
 This workout can be done every day to enhance mobility and should become a part of your pre-game warm-up to help lower your golf score.